Operating Hours

 Boards & Commissions

-The West Virginia Department of Arts, Culture and History is comprised of several boards and commissions.
+The West Virginia Department of Arts, Culture and History is given guidance by several boards and commissions.
+Learn more about them here.

 Programs